Survey and Systematization of 3D Object Detection Models and Methods: Fusion Approaches

 \citet{shi_pv-rcnn_2020} first use 3D convolution on a voxel representation to summarize the scene into a small set of key points.
 In the next step, these voxel-feature key points are fused with the grid-based proposals for refinement purposes.

 The previously presented models all perform late or deep fusion procedures.
-Instead of fusing multi-sensor features per object after the proposal stage, \citet{wang_fusing_2018} follow the idea of early fusing BEV and image views by sparse non-homogenous pooling layers over the full resolution.
-Similarly, \citet{meyer_sensor_2019} also deploy an early fusion but they use RV images for the point-cloud-related representation.
+Instead of fusing multi-sensor features per object after the proposal stage, \citet{wang_fusing_2018} follow the idea of early fusing BEV and image views using sparse, non-homogeneous pooling layers over the full resolution.
+Similarly, \citet{meyer_sensor_2019} also employ early fusion, but they use RV images for the point-cloud-related representation.
 The approach associates the LiDAR point cloud with camera pixels by projecting the 3D points onto the 2D image.
 The image features are then concatenated and further processed by a fully connected convolutional network.

 Furthermore, several works apply a hybrid approach of early and late fusion schemes.
-For example, \citet{sindagi_mvx-net_2019} first project LiDAR to an RV representation and concatenate image features with the corresponding points in an early fusion fashion.
-Then they apply a VFE layer to the voxelized point cloud and append the corresponding image features for every non-empty voxel.
-While early concatenation already fuses features, late fusion aggregates image information for volume-based representation, where voxels may contain low-quality information due to low point cloud resolution or distant objects.
+For example, \citet{sindagi_mvx-net_2019} first project LiDAR onto an RV representation and concatenate image features with the corresponding points in an early fusion fashion.
+Then they apply a VFE layer to the voxelized point cloud and append the corresponding image features for each non-empty voxel.
+While early concatenation already fuses features, late fusion aggregates image information for volumetric-based representation, where voxels may contain low-quality information due to low point cloud resolution or distant objects.

 Akin, \citet{liang_multi-task_2019} initially conduct feature fusion to RGB images and BEV feature maps.
-Thereby they incorporate multi-scale image features to augment the BEV representation.
-In the refinement stage, the model fuses image and augmented BEV again, but other than in the first stage, the fusion occurs elementwise for the regions of interest.
+Thereby, they incorporate multi-scale image features to augment the BEV representation.
+In the refinement stage, the model fuses image and augmented BEV again, but other than in the first stage, the fusion occurs element-wise for the regions of interest.
 They further add ground estimation and depth estimation to the fusion framework to advance the fusion process.

-\citet{simon_complexer-yolo_2019} extend with Complexer You Only Look Once (YOLO) their earlier approach Complex YOLO \citep{simon_complex-yolo_2019} by exchanging the input of a BEV map for a voxel representation.
-To leverage all inputs, they first create a semantic segmentation of the RGB image and then fuse this picture pointwise on the LiDAR-frame to generate a semantic voxel grid.
+\citet{simon_complexer-yolo_2019} extend their previous work Complex YOLO \citep{simon_complex-yolo_2019} with Complexer You Only Look Once (YOLO) by exchanging the input of a BEV map for a voxel representation.
+To leverage all inputs, they first create a semantic segmentation of the RGB image and then fuse this picture point-wise on the LiDAR-frame to generate a semantic voxel grid.

+Lately, \citet{zheng_cia-ssd_2020} first initialize features of a voxelized point cloud by calculating the mean coordinates and intensities of points in each voxel.
+They then apply sparse convolution and transform the representation into a dense feature map before condensing it on the ground plane to produce a BEV feature map.